 Designing strategic narratives for change.
 Seeding stories for a thriving world.

-Regenerative story strategist, editor and writer.
+Regenerative story strategist, narrative experience designer, editor and writer.

 We belong to a storied world.
 Stories are alive and relational.
 They are felt and experiential.
 They ripple through us, involve us, and evolve with us.
 They weave together to frame all that we know, sense and feel.
 We humans are storytelling creatures, so storytelling matters.
 It’s powerful stuff.
 So powerful that it shapes how we understand the world, how we interact with others, our sense of self and our behaviours, beliefs and worldviews.
 When we create shared stories, cultures are formed.
 The aliveness of stories means that culture is dynamic and emergent.
 We shape cultures through our storytelling, and we are invited to influence them in their evolution.